vesper-framework/vesper/README.md

 # GraphStack

+> Work in progress and some links are broken!

 GraphStack is a NodeJS framework that helps you to create scalable, maintainable, extensible, declarative and fast [GraphQL](https://graphql.org/)-based server applications.
 It perfectly fits any architecture and scale you choose - from monoliths to microservices, from small to enterprise apps.